Chinese ‘underground’ bishop gains official recognition

 "I think it is a good thing," said Anthony Lam, a Chinese Catholic church expert at Hong Kong’s Holy Spirit Study Centre, noting that there are about 40 vacancies that need to be filled in dioceses across China.

-Though the Holy See has appointed at least 20 clergymen to fill these spots, the Chinese government has not yet approved them, he told AFP.
+Though the Holy See has appointed at least 20 clergymen to fill these spots, the Chinese government has not yet approved them, he said.

-“They are too nervous,” he said, referring to the local governments who are now tasked with vetting the appointees.
-“To some extent, it’s their recommendation to the central government that these people are reliable, you can trust him, he will not do anything harmful to the government.”

-That’s why some government officials are adopting a cautious attitude and holding some cases for long periods of time, he explained.

 China’s estimated 10 million Catholics are legally supposed to attend only churches governed by a state-controlled body with clergy appointed by the Communist Party.
 But many worship in so-called unregistered "underground churches" led by bishops loyal to the Vatican.